-Holiday time is another story.
+Holiday time is different story.
 I can bake and bake and have no worries about leftovers.
 No, I don’t eat them… all.
 I give them to neighbors and friends that have been so nice and have shared loaves of homemade bread and veggies from their garden with me through out the year.

 You might be asking yourself, “What on earth do you bake in the Southwest?”

-We bake pumpkin and apples and Mexican cinnamon, chocolate and coffee, citrus and vanilla that we drive to Nogales to buy…
+We bake all kinds of things—pumpkin and apples and Mexican cinnamon, chocolate and coffee and citrus and vanilla that we drive to Nogales to buy… and lots more.

 I’m dressing my pumpkin up in a very familiar, but “modern” way in these Pumpkin Spice Scone Recipe with Cranberries and Homemade Butter.
 These scones are quick and easy.
 Just throw them together in the food processor if you wish.
 They keep very well in the refrigerator over night so that you can bake them off in the morning before school or before you start cooking the Thanksgiving Dinner.

 The homemade butter is a fun addition.
 It’s something my boys learned in kindergarten and we make it every year.
 I don’t really like the clotted cream that is so traditional with scones (I know, sorry) and processed butter is just too heavy.
 This old fashioned way of making butter fluffy and light textured and is a great way to help your kids feel involved with baking.
 In fact, scones are not supposed to look perfect, so let them pat out the dough and cut out the scones themselves.